History of Ilkley: Roman period

 Ilkley had traditionally been identified with the Olicana of Ptolemy's Geography, but an inscription on the "Verbeia Stone" puts this into question (see below).
 The same inscription now lends Roman Ilkley the name by which it is generally referred: Verbeia.
 'Olicana' is now generally identified with Olenacum (Elslack, near Skipton, North Yorkshire).

 In the Roman period, Ilkley lay at a crossroads of Roman roads, connecting to Catterick and Adel; Skipton and Gisburn; Aldborough, Knaresborough and Blubberhouses; and Morton leading to Manchester.

 The remains of a Roman fort exist on a site now near the centre of the town.
 The fort went through several stages of construction, destruction, and reconstruction, as attested by various dedication inscriptions.
-The first fort was timber-built in c.80 AD, and then abandoned c.100 AD.
-It was reoccupied in 169 AD, burnt down c.196–7 AD, and rebuilt in stone before the end of January 198 AD.
-A final rebuilding and reorganisation of the fort occurred c.300 AD.
+The first fort was timber-built in c.
+80 AD, and then abandoned c.
+100. It was reoccupied in 169, burnt down c.
+196–7, and rebuilt in stone before the end of January 198.
+A final rebuilding and reorganisation of the fort occurred c.
+300.

-The fort is small (roughly 2.75 acres or 1.1 hectares), and occupies a steep bank above the River Wharfe, with the river on the north side.
+The fort is small, roughly 2.75 acre, and occupies a steep bank above the River Wharfe, with the river on the north side.
 Its east and west sides are bounded by two brooks, which flow north to the Wharfe.
 The foundations of the fort on the bank are very conspicuous, and remains of Roman brick, glass, and earthenware have been found on the edges of the brow.
 The Medieval Ilkley Manor House and All Saints Parish Church stand within the precincts of the fort.

 A number of Roman altars, inscriptions, and monuments have been discovered in Ilkley.
 Perhaps the most notable is the 'Verbeia Stone', a gritstone altar with an inscription, the translation of which reads: "Sacred to Verbeia: Clodius Fronto, prefect of the Second Cohort of Lingonians (set this up)".
 Verbeia was the Romano-British goddess of the River Wharfe; her name potentially being etymologically related to that of the river.
 A statue found near the altar may have represented her; the figure, with stylised features and an over-large head, wears a pleated robe and holds a snake in each hand.
 It is possible that Verbeia is the same deity as Boand, a pre-Christian Irish goddess of the Boyne River.
 A 1608 replica of the Verbeia Stone, commissioned by William Middleton of Myddelton Lodge, is kept alongside the original altar in the Heritage Room of Ilkley Manor House.

 An early second or late first century sandstone tombstone is Ilkley's only known Roman epigraph to make reference to civilian life.
 The tombstone bears the relief of a woman wearing a tunic, sitting in a rounded chair.
 Her hair is in long plaits, which she holds in her hands.
 The fragmentary inscription reads: "To the spirits of the departed: Ved[.]ic[..], daughter of …, aged 30, a tribeswoman of the Cornovii, lies here".
 This tombstone is also kept in Ilkley Manor House.